Erewash

 Maths

-In Maths, we will be deepening our knowledge of fractions and later in the half term, we will be exploring decimals and their relationship to fractions.
+In Maths, we will be deepening our knowledge of fractions linking to decimals.
+We will then be exploring shapes, statistics and coordinates.

 Recommended Reads